junxit/us-congress-bills-111/metadata.md

 - 2009-02-09 — Referred to House Science and Technology
 - 2009-02-09 — Referred to House Transportation and Infrastructure
 - 2009-02-09 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-02-10 — Referred to the Subcommittee on Aviation.
+- 2009-02-11 — Referred to the Subcommittee on Space and Aeronautics.
+- 2009-03-05 — Committee Consideration and Mark-up Session Held.
+- 2009-03-05 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-03-05 — Subcommittee on Aviation Discharged.
+- 2009-05-19 — Committee on Science and Technology discharged.
+- 2009-05-19 — Committee on Science and Technology discharged.
+- 2009-05-19 — Placed on the Union Calendar, Calendar No. 62.
+- 2009-05-19 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-119, Part I.
+- 2009-05-19 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-119, Part I.